 What do we know about the new SARS-CoV-2 variants and vaccine efficacy?

-Multiple variants of SARS-CoV-2 have been documented in the United States and globally during this pandemic.
-Data show that vaccines may be less effective against Omicron variant in preventing infection and that effectiveness may diminish over time; however, they are still effective in preventing hospitalization and death.
+Multiple variants of SARS-CoV-2 have been documented in the United States and globally, since the start of the virus’ spread.
+Data show that effectiveness of vaccines may diminish over time; however, they are still effective in preventing hospitalization and death.
 The AAP continues to support COVID vaccination among the population as the best way to prevent severe morbidity and mortality from SARS-CoV-2.

 Last Updated